Last Updated on Jul 27, 2023

 Spotlight Search works across the system to locate any application or items stored in the system without changing settings.
 Just press the Command+Space Bar to launch Spotlight Search, and there enter the search string to open any item.
 You don’t need to memorize any shortcuts, but simply pressing the Command+Space Bar will open the Spotlight Search and search System preferences.

-Method 3: Keyboard Shortcut
+Method 3: Keyboard Shortcuts

 “Option + F2” > “Command + L” to open System Preferences Home.
 Now, Use the Tab key to Focus between control. and Shift + Tab for move Back.